Seniors

 Lt Col Kenneth Aronson

-In the early part of 2021, our squadron, Unit NV027, passed a routine Subordinate Unit Inspection (SUI) by the Nevada Wing staff - with a perfect score.
+In the early part of 2023, our squadron, passed a routine Subordinate Unit Inspection (SUI) by the Nevada Wing staff - with a perfect score.
 Congratulations and thanks to all our section leaders from Administration to Transportation.
 It takes a lot of people and commitment to run a successful squadron.

 New Cessna Turbo 206 Airplane

-Our squadron received a factory new Cessna Turbo 206 airplane.
-Major Andrew McNear and Captain CB Wilson flew the plane from the factory back to the Truckee Tahoe Airport in March.
-This great new airplane is turbocharged with a service ceiling of FL250, and a critical altitude of 17,000 feet.
+In early 2021 our squadron received a factory new Cessna Turbo 206 airplane.
+Major Andrew McNear from our squadron and Col Russ Smith the Douglas County squadron flew the plane from the factory back to the Truckee Tahoe Airport in March.
+This great new airplane is turbocharged.
+It can produce full power up to 17,000 feet and has a maximum operating altitude of 25,000 feet.
 The T206 is fully equipped with a Garmin G1000Nxi flight management system and a GFC700 autopilot, as well as a Becker ELT locator system.
-Search and rescue specific radios allow continuous communication with our ground-based crews and rescue incident commanders, all of which makes our new Cessna T206 the ideal plane for our mountainous operations.
+Search and rescue specific radios allow continuous communication with our ground-based crews and rescue incident commanders, all of which make our new Cessna T206 the ideal plane for operating in the mountainous terrain in our Northern California and Northern Nevada area of responsibility.

 Mission to Mars Space Camp